bibi-fm/spotify/instructions.md

 * Part 6 : RICARDO
     - My account page ('/ account')
     This page will display information about the user.
-    This page is allowed only for loggued-in user.
+    This page is allowed only for logged-in user.

 * Part 7 : BRICIA
     - Playlist page ('/playlists).